cs10/sp23/syllabus.md

 ## Welcome

 Welcome to CS10: The Beauty and Joy of Computing!
-We’re really excited to have you on board with us this Fall for a gentle but thorough introduction to computer science.
-Our course will start out in the blocks-based language Snap<em>!</em>, but will transition into Python once you have learned some fundamentals of programming.
-By the end of the class, we hope you walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.
+We’re really excited to have you on board with us this Spring for a gentle, but thorough introduction to computer science.
+Our course will start out in the block-based language Snap<em>!</em>, but will transition into Python once you've learned some fundamentals of programming.
+By the end of the course, we hope you'll walk away with a deeper understanding of the ideas that have come to define computer science, the ability to build your own programs, and the confidence to apply these skills in whichever field you choose to pursue.

 ## Platforms

-This Fall, CS10 will be be primarily in person, but we will be able to provide remote accommodations as needed:
+This Spring, CS10 will be be primarily in person, but we will be able to provide remote accommodations as needed:

 * **Course Website**: The day-to-day happenings of the course (and links to all the platforms below) can be found at cs10.org
 * **Ed**: This will be our main Q&A platform, where you can ask (and answer) questions, see announcements, and read weekly-blasts, which are required reading.